samba-team/samba/README.md

 domain controller or as a regular domain member.

-NOTE: Installation instructions may be found
-      for the file/print server and domain member in: docs/htmldocs/Samba3-HOWTO/install.html

 For the AD DC implementation a full HOWTO is provided at:
       https://wiki.samba.org/index.php/Samba4/HOWTO